hwan17/hwan17.github.io/_posts/2021-05-02-paper_review-1.md

 3. Impact of gold passages
    -  Our experiments on Natural Questions show that switching to distantly-supervised passages (using the highest-ranked BM25 passage that contains the answer), has only a small impact: 1 point lower top-k accuracy for retrieval.
 Appendix A contains more details. ("???)
+   -

 4. Similarity and loss
-   - L2 Norm
+   - L2 Norm, dot product
-   - log likelihoo
+   - log likelihood

 5. Cross-dataset generalization
    - non-iid setting에서 얼마나 성능 하락이 있는지 확인